monicaleep/breadlove-backend/README.md

   * CORS

 ### general approach (a couple paragraphs)
+Bread the Love is an app which allows you to share your baked good creations with the world.
+You can view baked goods without having an account, but to comment or add your own, you must sign up.
+Once you have an account you can add you own baked good, including a photo, name and description.
+Then other users can comment and you can comment on theirs.

 The app requires a direct relationship between data tables, for that reason a SQL database was chosen to hold the data over a NoSQL database.
 JWT were used for authorization.

 ### installation instructions: